November 2024 Amsterdam riots: 7 November: before the match

-Maccabi Fanatics also convened in the city centre at 1pm, in particular around Dam Square, displaying banners for Israeli soldiers and setting off flares.
+Maccabi Fanatics convened in the city centre at 1pm, in particular around Dam Square, displaying banners for Israeli soldiers and setting off flares.
 They chanted, among other things, "Fuck the Arabs".
 Counterdemonstrators chanted anti-Israeli slogans.
 Police instructed individuals displaying pro-Palestinian symbols or chanting slogans like "Free Palestine" to leave the square.

-At around 5pm, the Maccabi ultras moved towards the stadium, leading to fights in side streets and in Station Square.
+At around 5pm, the Maccabi ultras moved towards the stadium for the 9pm kickoff, leading to fights in side streets and in Station Square.
 On their way to the match, Israeli fans chanted "Olé olé olé, let the IDF win and fuck the Arabs", and: "Why is there no school in Gaza?
 There are no children left there."
 At the stadium, a group of Maccabi fans interrupted a minute of silence for the victims of the 2024 Spanish floods with anti-Palestinian chanting and whistles.